Open Thread 101.25

 As for the social organization, well, look at bees (they’re about that size, as I understand it): you have the hive, and the various tasks to maintain the hive, but pretty sure absent the queen the workers don’t have much ‘hierarchy’.

 I really enjoyed this book, mostly due to getting nerd sniped trying to think of a configuration of masses that would lead to the weights described in the Splinter.
 It led to suspense that I found similar to a detective novel.
 I kept wondering if I would be able to figure it out and whether the solution would seem satisfying.
-The solution revealed about halfway through the book (gvqny sbeprf) lived up to my expectations – I was thrilled by how simple it was!
+The solution revealed about halfway through the book (tidal forces) lived up to my expectations – I was thrilled by how simple it was!
 Due to my reaction, I found it pretty amusing that this review criticized the book for always explaining everything immediately and thus failing to hold the reader’s interest.

 As for the connection between the two plot lines, I’m curious if anyone else failed to make the connection.
 I was a little dismayed to see Egan make fun of people who think that the Splinter orbits a neutron star or Rakesh visits the Splinter, as I thought both of those things.
-I had to read some other stuff online to understand that Mnx/Ebv rg ny jrer gur bevtvany sbhaqref bs gur Nybbs, naq gurve gvzryvar jnf ybat orsber gur Enxrfu/Cnenagunz gvzryvar.
+I had to read some other stuff online to understand that Zak/Roi et al were the original founders of the Aloof, and their timeline was long before the Rakesh/Parantham timeline.

 By the way, I’m still confused about what caused them to see the Void vs the Incandescence after the Jolt.
 I originally thought that the Incandescence was the accretion disk in the plane of the neutron star, and the Void was above / below that plane, but based on the previous paragraph I guess that explanation is out.
 I think at some point the characters surmised that everything in the direction of the black hole was dark, which would make sense, but then why did they alternate between Incandescence and Void while orbiting?
 Did anyone else understand this?